dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
 ## It is innevitable.

-LLMs are the new web interface.

-It doesn't need to be complicated.

 Just put a "prompt" tag in your HTML.

 `
 <prompt>You are a new fundamental unit of the web.</prompt>
 `

+LLMs are the new web interface.

-Simply and explicitly express how an LLM should engage with the page.
+Simply and explicitly express how LLM should engage with the page.

 Browser-native AI, plugins, and web APIs can all target a simple primitive.

-Does that make sense?
+## Examples:

 ### Describe a site or app: